AntonioND/giibiiadvance/README.rst

 Díaz (AntonioND).
 It's licensed under the GPL v2 license.
 The source code is available `in GitHub <https://github.com/AntonioND/giibiiadvance>`_.

 This is an emulator I started several years ago.
-I didn't release any version in a few years after 0.1.0.
+I didn't release any version for a few years after 0.1.0.
 At some point I did some changes that improved compatibility a lot, and ported the original Win32 GUI to SDL2.
 The objective was to make it as portable as possible.
 Everything you need to play is in the main window.
 The debugger needs additiona windows, but that's not needed to play.
 If your machine doesn't have a windows manager, all the changes that are needed are to disable the debugger.

+A few years later I decided to clean up the code and release 0.3.0.
+It has a lot of improvements of the months after 0.2.0.
+It also has some bugfixes added during a few years.
+Finally, the code has been cleaned up and a new build system has been added so that it can finally be built in Windows easily.

 This emulator isn't meant to be used for playing.
 It is perfectly capable of emulating most GB/GBC games pretty accurately, and most GBA games